jacobdlewis/disc_golf_course_review/README.md

 > 3. "[course title] has been added successfully" prints on the screen

 Acceptance Criteria:

 * Adding a course creates a new course listing in the database's courses table
- *
+* Adding a course creates a new listing in the wish_list table

 ### Mark a Course as Played
-In order to achieve a sense of progress, the user should be able to mark courses they've played as completed.
-When the user marks the course as complete, they should be prompted for their score, their assessment of course conditions, and whether they'd recommend the course to a friend.
+In order to achieve a sense of progress, the user should be able to mark courses they've played as completed, moving the course from Wish List to Completed Courses.
+When the user marks the course as complete, they should be prompted for their score and whether they'd recommend the course to a friend.

 Usage Example:
 > ./disc_golf_course_tracker